cwcwcw721/mms/README.md

-mms
-===

-This is the repository mapped to my mms laptop git folder
+The project is created to host testing files from my MMS laptop.
+It includes Java, Android, Node.js and Mongo scripts.